oac-tree/oac-tree/doc/coreinstructions.rst

 WaitForVariables
 ^^^^^^^^^^^^^^^^

-Instruction node that waits `timeout` seconds for all workspace variables of a given type to be available.
+**Asynchronous** instruction node that waits `timeout` seconds for all workspace variables of a given type to be available.

 Attributes: